andycroll/andycroll.com/_posts/2024/2024-11-11-use-blank-and-present-in-rails.md

   source: "https://unsplash.com/photos/white-printer-paper-WX5jK0BT5JQ"
 ---

-When working with Rails, you often need to check if a value contains meaningful data or is effectively empty.
+When working with Rails, you often need to check if a value contains meaningful data or if it is effectively empty.
 Rails, for this very purpose, provides, via Active Support, two very useful methods that are mixed into all objects: `blank?` and `present?`.

 ## Instead of…